Birth of a New Day: Critical reception

-C Monster, a writer from the website Tiny Mix Tapes, has had a greatly positive and detailed reaction to the album, describing that in this release, 2814 "swarms within riddled baselines dubbed to the suds circling the shower drain, draining the last bits of filth into a pipe that leads to a different story all together."
+C Monster, a writer from the website Tiny Mix Tapes, has had a greatly positive and detailed reaction to the album, describing that in this release, 2814 "swarms within riddled baselines dubbed to the suds circling the shower drain, draining the last bits of filth into a pipe that leads to a different story all together".
 The writer has also reacted positively about the album's atmosphere and ambience, praising the usage of neon and advertisements which "pairs the citizens to this spectral of light".
 He creates his own narrative in the review, stating that he hears the citizens "walking down the road to purchase indigestion" through one of the biggest cities of the Earth; "the subway is queasy whilst it's delayed, at a stand-still."

-The Igloo Magazine says that Birth of a New Day "isn't an album that begins, it's one you arrive at;" the magazine describes each track in detail and praises the aesthetics of the album, although later stating that doing so does not represent the entirety of the album's "beauty":
+The Igloo Magazine says that Birth of a New Day "isn't an album that begins, it's one you arrive at," and describes each track in detail and praises the aesthetics of the album, although later stating that doing so does not represent the entirety of the album's "beauty":

 Legacy

 Birth of a New Day popularized the Dream Catalogue Label.
 In November 2015, Rolling Stone noted that the album had become "an unparalleled success within a small, passionate pocket of the Internet" and "a staple of the Bandcamp charts"; the release of the album at the Dream Catalogue label, stylized as 新しい日の誕生, is the "all-time best selling dreampunk" release of the website.
-HKE stated that the album is the definitive release of the label, saying that it "helped define the label, and what the guiding vision of the label should be."
+HKE stated that the album is the definitive release of the label, saying that it "helped define the label, and what the guiding vision of the label should be".

-According to Paul Simpson, an AllMusic writer, almost immediately after its release, the album's "dreamy atmospherics and nostalgic melodies struck a chord with listeners, and it became an instant cult classic."
-After the album's release, the Vice magazine named the duo as "vaporwave superstars", stating that in the scene, 2814 is "as good as it gets."
+According to Paul Simpson, an AllMusic writer, almost immediately after its release, the album's "dreamy atmospherics and nostalgic melodies struck a chord with listeners, and it became an instant cult classic".
+After the album's release, the Vice magazine named the duo as "vaporwave superstars", stating that in the scene, 2814 is "as good as it gets".
 The duo states that Birth of a New Day was one of the most important dreampunk releases as it was a catalyst of the genre and of the record label:

 Track listing

-All track titles are written in Japanese.
+All track titles are written in Japanese except the first in Chinese.
 English translations are adapted from the 2019 reissue.